CC3002-Metodologias/final-reality-yuval-linker/README.md

 This is why mages have their own interface and abstract class.
 With this said the **Staff** weapon is different from the other weapons because it has *magic damage*.
 But since it is a particular case it doesnt have another abstract class or interface of its own.

+To implement the attack and equip a weapon of a character the **double dispatch** technique is used.
+This is done by implementing an *attack* and *defend* method on each character.
+Also every playable character has an *equip* method that messages a weapon what class it's trying to equip that weapon.
+And finally every weapon has a method that can answer accordingly (all the equipTo*Class* methods)